Next Chelsea manager: Blues urged to stick with Maurizio Sarri as Eddie Newton claims he's not doing so bad | Goal.com

 "I cannot comment on that because I am not sitting on the board and making those decisions.
 But it will help him with the fans [to beat Tottenham].
 Spurs are a big rival and beating them is a big thing.
 Not just winning but the connotations of halting their drive to the title and maybe propelling us forward.

 “I know it is well-documented our club turn over managers quite regularly.
-But the simple fact is I think is Sarri will get more time.
-I think the last two performances especially shows he is adaptable because we were a lot more structured and compact and harder to beat.
+But the simple fact is I think Sarri will get more time.
+I think the last two performances especially show he is adaptable because we were a lot more structured and compact and harder to beat.

 “It shows we are going in a different direction and I think that helps a lot and will secure the fans.
 Hopefully, the fans saw the last two performances and got a little bit of confidence even though we lost one.